SangeetAgarwal/tailwind-remix-run-mdxjs-typescript-starter-blog/README.md

 - **Easily retrieve data with [mdx-bundler](https://github.com/kentcdodds/mdx-bundler)**
 - **A page to showcase all your projects**
 - **Support for tags - each unique tag will be its own page**
+- **Mobile-friendly view**
+- **~~Support for analytics including Umami, Plausible, Simple Analytics, Posthog and Google Analytics~~** still to be implemented
+- **~~Support for comments via Newsletter API and component with support for Mailchimp, Buttondown, Convertkit, Klaviyo, Revue, and Emailoctopus~~** still to be implemented
+- **~~Newsletter API and component with support for Mailchimp, Buttondown, Convertkit, Klaviyo, Revue, and Emailoctopus~~** still to be implemented

+Feature request or facing an issue?
+Check the [discussion page](https://github.com/SangeetAgarwal/tailwind-remix-run-mdxjs-typescript-starter-blog/discussions) to see if it has been brought up previously.
+Otherwise, feel free to start a new discussion thread.
+All ideas are welcome!

 ## Sample posts